NichtsHsu/mbn-rs/README.md

 # mbn-rs

-Toolkit for parse MBN files.
+Toolkit for parse MBN format.

 Basically, it's a Rust rewrite of the relevant parts of [readmbn](https://github.com/openpst/readmbn).